ghudgens/omnibus-puppet/README.md

 ======================
 This project creates full-stack platform-specific packages for `puppet` and `puppetmaster`!

-This project was designed to be used in a more "enterprisey" environment where dependency versions must be controlled.
+As this project was designed to be used in a more "enterprisey" environment, the following are implemented:
+* All dependencies, including Ruby, listed in a project are locked to a specific version override.
-As such Ruby, and other Gems used by Puppet are locked into specific versions inside config/projects/puppet(master).rb This also means the Puppet Master package includes configuration for Unicorn Rack server and Nginx to handle larger agent loads.
+* The puppetmaster package configures Unicorn and Nginx to handle larger agent loads.

 Installation
 ------------